anyscale/templates/templates/fine-tune-function-calling/README.md

 ## Dataset formatting

 We process our test dataset individually for our finetuned model on Anyscale and for GPT-4:
-- For GPT-4, we undo some of the preprocessing previously done to get back the conversation in each example into the OpenAI format.
+- For GPT-4, we undo some of the preprocessing previously done to get back the conversations in the OpenAI format.
 All expected assistant responses in the dataset are processed to have the `"content"` and the `"tool_calls"` field.
 - We follow the same preprocessing as during training for the Anyscale hosted model.
 However, for the expected assistant response, we process it in the same way as GPT-4 (i.e parse all tool calls and store them in a separate `"tool_calls"` field).